tinygo-org/bluetooth/README.md

 ## Windows

 Go Bluetooth support for Windows uses the [WinRT Bluetooth](https://docs.microsoft.com/en-us/uwp/api/windows.devices.bluetooth.bluetoothadapter?view=winrt-19041) interfaces by way of the https://github.com/saltosystems/winrt-go package.

-The Windows support only can only act as a BLE Central at this time, with some additional development work needed for full functionality.

 ### Installation